FH-Joanneum-Iron-Road-for-Children/iron-road-for-children-android/README.md

 1. Create a new release branch (can be skipped when already releasing from a non protected branch)
-2. Run the release gradle task and specify the new version `./gradlew release -Pversion=x.x.x-bx` ( e.g. ./gradlew release -Pversion=2.0.0-b10)
+2. Run the release gradle task and specify the new version `./gradlew release -Pversion=x.x.x-bx` ( e.g. ./gradlew release -Pversion=2.0.0-b10).
+For current version have a look at the tags or the `gralde.properties` file.
-    - Will increase the version specified in gradle.properties and commit this change
+    - Will increase the version specified in `gradle.properties` and commit this change
-    - Create and push a version tag
+    - Create and push a version tag (e.g. `2.0.0-b10`)
     - Trigger the publish to internal Testing CI/CD workflow
 3. Go and grab a coffee while waiting till the CI/CD pipeline builds and publishes the app
 4. Download the new version from Google Play (you have to be part of the internal testers group)